Table of Contents

-- -more command the error messages, instead of "$CADP/src/com/cadp_more", which is the default. command is a shell command (preferably enclosed in quotes or double quotes) containing the pathname of the chosen pager, possibly followed followed by a list of options.
+- -more command command to display the error messages, instead of "$CADP/src/com/cadp_more", which is the default. command is a shell command (preferably enclosed in quotes or double quotes) containing the pathname of the chosen pager, possibly followed by a list of options.
 Not a default option.

-- List the names processes without value parameters that occur in the input file and exit.
+- List the names of all processes without value parameters that occur in the input file and exit.
 In other words, list all processes that can be used as a main process having no value parameter (by instantiation with the -root option).

-This option
+- -root instantiation

-- -root instantiation instantiation can take three different forms: module, null, or a character character string of the form "P [G1, ..., Gm] (V1, ..., Vn)" according to the
+- where instantiation can take three different forms: module, null, or a character string of the form "P [G1, ..., Gm] (V1, ..., Vn)" according to the